Did you know that years ago I once worked for WPMU DEV? That was and remains one of the best professional experiences of my life!

 Eventually, Divi will re-create its stylesheet, and every time this happens, the stylesheet gets a new file name; its name is “et-core-unified-(timestamp).min.css”.

-However, Hummingbird is not aware of this file-name-change and still has the HTML page in its Page Cache that refers to the old CSS file name.
-So the page served by Hummingbird tries to load the non-existent “et-core-unified” file, which fails with a 404 Error.
+However, the problem is that Hummingbird is unaware of this file name change and still has the HTML page in its Page Cache that refers to the old CSS file name.

-Divis’ caching approach is excellent in most cases.
-But when a specialized caching plugin (such as Hummingbird) optimizes our webpage, we want to leave all details to that caching plugin.
-We simply have to disable all caching features in Divi.
+In most cases, Divi’s caching approach is exceptional!
+However, when a specialized caching plugin (such as Hummingbird) optimizes our webpage, we want to leave all details to that caching plugin.
+Therefore, we simply must disable all caching features in Divi.

-Then scroll back up, go to the tab “Builder > Advanced.”
-Here, disable the option “Static CSS File Generation” and hit the Save button after you’re done with it.
+Afterward, scroll back up, navigate to the “Builder > Advanced” tab, and disable the option “Static CSS File Generation”, then hit the Save button after you’re done with it.